simplex-chat/simplex-chat/docs/FAQ.md

 We believe that allowing deleting information from your device to your contacts is a very wrong design decision for several reasons:
 1) it violates your data sovereignty as the device owner - once your are in possession of any information, you have the rights to retain it, and any deletion should be agreed with you.
 And security and privacy is not possible if users don't have sovereignty over their devices.
-2) it may be a business communication, and either your organisation policy or a compliance requirement is that every message you receive must be preserved for some time.
+2) it may be a business communication, and either your organization policy or a compliance requirement is that every message you receive must be preserved for some time.
 3) the message can contain a legally binding promise, effectively a contract between you and your contact, in which case you both need to keep it.
 4) the messages may contain threat or abuse and you may want to keep them as a proof.
 5) you may have paid for the the message (e.g., it can be a design project or consulting report), and you don't want it to suddenly disappear before you had a chance to store it outside of the conversation.